 Before I booked anything I also took the practice exam provided by AWS to make sure I was ready for what was to come.
 I very much recommend this step also – in my case I found the questions matched to what I experienced taking the full exam.
 It’s twenty questions with an hour sitting time in an online format.

-I found the questions to be AWS CI/deployment service heavy, I would 100% recommend setting up systems in Elastic Beanstalk, OpsWorks and Cloudformation (if you haven’t already).
+I found the questions to be AWS CI/deployment service heavy; I would 100% recommend setting up systems in Elastic Beanstalk, OpsWorks and Cloudformation (if you haven’t already).
 My go-to deployment method is Cloudformation backed by a CI service.
-I found Cloudformation elements of the exam straightforward; the questions tended to hint towards the advanced features such as wait handlers, custom resources and update policies.
+I found Cloudformation elements of the exam straightforward; the questions tended to hint towards the advanced features such as wait conditions, custom resources and update policies.
 If you completed the A Cloud Guru content these should be clear.

 Question Review Marking: Take advantage of the ability to mark a question for later review.
-If you’re spending too long with a question select the most plausible solution and move on to the next (there may be many plausible answers).
-I answered what I knew for certain, then came back to the more verbose or in the weeds questions.
+If you’re spending too long with a question, select the most plausible solution and move on to the next (there may be many plausible answers).
+I answered what I knew for certain, then came back to the more verbose or in-the-weeds questions.
 Another benefit is that later questions may hint at solutions to a question you came across earlier where you had two reasonable solutions and that question cleared it up for you.

 Most Frequent Questions

-Cloudformation/Opsworks/Elastic Beanstalk: These came as comparitative solutions to a proposed scenario, generally there was some tip which made one of the three the more likely choice or the proposed solution in the answer had a flaw which ruled it out.
+Cloudformation/Opsworks/Elastic Beanstalk: These came as comparitative solutions to a proposed scenario - generally there was some tip which made one of the three the more likely choice, or the proposed solution in the answer had a flaw which ruled it out.
 The only way to get these questions is knowing the services well.
 A big proportion of the questions were dedicated to these.

-Cloudwatch Monitoring/Alerting/Logs: These came up in the scope of monitoring systems along with SNS/SES, expect questions about metrics to scale up and down on, how to alert effectively given ill fitting metrics and knowing what the Cloudwatch log agent can and can’t do.
+Cloudwatch Monitoring/Alerting/Logs: These came up in the scope of monitoring systems along with SNS/SES.
+Expect questions about metrics to scale up and down on, how to alert effectively given ill fitting metrics, and knowing what the Cloudwatch Log Agent can and can’t do.

-Autoscaling: I had many questions about autoscaling in relating to their lifecycles, use of stand-by states, log management and their interactions with launch configurations and loadbalancers.
+Autoscaling: I had many questions about autoscaling in relation to their lifecycles, use of stand-by states, log management and their interactions with launch configurations and loadbalancers.
 A lot of experience with and study of autoscaling is going to help here.

-Cross account access: I had a question or two about allowing external access to an AWS account through principals.
+IAM and Cross account access: I had a question or two about allowing external access to an AWS account through principals.

-EBS: Volume and snapshot management and what is possible
+EBS: Volume and snapshot management.

-Question I Expected
+Questions I Expected

-For the record at the time of this article there are 1,800 AWS DevOps professionals gauging from my certificate ID (AWS-PDOE-1825) so there are plenty of people worldwide with this cert, for comparison the architect associate has around 32,000 as of February.
+For the record, at the time of this article there are 1,800 AWS DevOps professionals gauging from my certificate ID (AWS-PDOE-1825) so there are plenty of people worldwide with this cert; for comparison, the architect associate has around 32,000 as of February.
 I found it to be a great means of pushing myself to be a better engineer.
-I think it’s very easy to fall into the trap of thinking you know the best way of engineering a solution, consulting AWS and the community to validate if a newer and simpler solution exists can save you so much time and heartache in the long run.
-To finish I will refer back to Jeff Atwoods classic programming article Sharpening the Saw.
-If there are any questions I can field please feel free to email me or leave a question in the comments below, thanks all.
+I think it’s very easy to fall into the trap of thinking you know the best way of engineering a solution; consulting AWS and the community to validate if a newer and simpler solution exists can save you so much time and heartache in the long run.
+To finish, I will refer back to Jeff Atwoods classic programming article Sharpening the Saw.
+If there are any questions I can field, please feel free to email me or leave a question in the comments below, thanks all.